Term of the Moment

 Pixels and Subpixels

 In monochrome systems, the pixel is the smallest addressable unit.
 With color systems, each pixel contains red, green and blue subpixels, and the subpixel is the smallest addressable unit for the screen's electronic circuits.
-The software addresses the pixel, and the hardware addresses the subpixels that make up the pixel.
-For more on the red, green, blue concept, see
+The software addresses the pixel, and the hardware addresses the subpixels.
+To learn how red, green and blue make all colors, see RGB.

 Pixel Structures